chatbot-workshop/java-messenger-watchdog/README.md

 > This is very important because in some cases you have to wait for Facebook approval for a day or so.
 > So we can't do this just at the workshop itself.

-The homework consists of this steps:
+The homework consists of following things you should create before the workshop:

-- Create a facebook account
+- Facebook account
-- Create a facebook developer account
+- Facebook developer account
+- Facebook page
-- Create a facebook app
+- Facebook app

 To make us more efficient at the workshop you should also be familiar with: